ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 ## Before you add clusters
 {: #vc_addingviewingclusters-before-add}

-* Whenever possible, add clusters by using the {{site.data.keyword.vmwaresolutions_full}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-Therefore, add clusters to vCenter Server only for on-premises clusters or clusters that you cannot or will not manage in the {{site.data.keyword.vmwaresolutions_short}} console.
+* Whenever possible, add clusters by using the {{site.data.keyword.vmwaresolutions_full}} console.
+Changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+Therefore, add clusters to vCenter Server only for on-premises clusters or clusters that you cannot or do not plan to manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * The number of clusters, hosts, and virtual machines (VMs) determines the maximum limit for the number of clusters you can add.
 You must remain within the VMware sizing guidelines and limits for your deployment.
 For more information about maximum limits, see [VMware Configuration Maximums](https://configmax.vmware.com/home){:external}.
+* For the edge services cluster, you cannot add more than one cluster in the same data center pod.
+If you are adding multiple edge services clusters in the same pod, the clusters would share a transit VLAN, which might cause subsequent issues with the Juniper vSRX installation.

 ## System settings
 {: #vc_addingviewingclusters-adding-sys-settings}